Mayeal/JCTC-ct-2026-010973/Cu-porphyrin/BDF/SOCMEs-Ead/README.md

 In this example, the specified state pairs correspond to the $\mathrm{^2T_1}$ and $\mathrm{^4T_1}$ states, and the calculated matrix elements are the SOCMEs between these two electronic states.

 For details, see the BDF User Guide: https://bdf-manual.readthedocs.io/en/latest/User%20Guide.html#spin-orbit-coupling-calculation-based-on-sf-x2c-tddft-soc

+# Notes on the Calculations

+## Important Note

+For calculations with a ground-state spin multiplicity greater than 1, spin-flip-up full TDDFT is not currently available in BDF.
+Consequently, all calculations involving the $\mathrm{^4T_1}$ state were carried out using the TDA.